ChainSafe/forest/docs/docs/users/reference/cli.md

-  nonce      Get the current nonce for an address stat       Print mempool stats nonce-fix  Fill an on-chain nonce gap by pushing signed self-transfer messages help       Print this message or the help of the given subcommand(s)
+  nonce      Get the current nonce for an address stat       Print mempool stats nonce-fix  Fill an on-chain nonce gap by pushing signed self-transfer messages replace    Replace a pending message in the mempool with updated gas parameters (replace-by-fee) help       Print this message or the help of the given subcommand(s)

 Options: